 VDI 1.0 is Complex and Expensive

-The VDI market is currently dominated by Citrix and VMware.
+The VDI market is currently dominated by a couple of legacy VDI vendors.
 They both own roughly 50% of the market.
 Both solutions started off as on-premises solutions, requiring 9-12 months of deployment and expensive consultants to assist in the deployment.
 Because of the complexity and high costs associated with first generation VDI, many projects failed, or at the very least they failed to grow.